Jump To Section

 Health Hazards of Mice Infestations

-Mice seem cute and enjoyable little creatures when presented as characters, but its easy to forget how nasty and dangerous they can be in reality.
-You are delightfully oblivious to their destruction when you see them in storybooks or visit the iconic theme parks centered around a mouse.
+Mice seem like cute little creatures when presented as cartoon characters, but its easy to forget how nasty and dangerous they can be in reality.
+It’s easy to be oblivious to their destruction when you see them in storybooks or visit the iconic theme parks centered around an adorable mouse.

 These furry and long-tailed creatures carry diseases that can be life-threatening to pets and people.
 The bubonic plague made history in the 14th century of Europe when mice became infected from flea bites.
 The illness soon spread like a wildfire, killing anywhere between 30 and 65 percent of Europe’s population at that time.

-Considering that mice spend their time roaming through infected food and their own waste leaves them open to picking up other diseases.
-Rabies, tularemia, almonella, leptospiroisis, and hantaviurs are just a hand full of nasty diseases mice can spread.
+Considering that mice spend their time roaming through your pantry, it’s important to be aware that their habits also leave them open to picking up other diseases.
+Rabies, Tularemia, Salmonella, Leptospirosis, and Hantavirus are just a hand full of nasty diseases mice can spread.
 Let’s not forget their little bodies are great hosts for fleas, ticks, and mites.

 How To Keep Mice Out of Your Pantry